-A biomedical engineer works with other healthcare professionals, including doctors, nurses, therapists and technicians.
+A biomedical engineer (sometimes referred to under the broader title of ‘clinical engineer’) works with other healthcare professionals, including doctors, nurses, therapists and technicians.
 Biomedical engineers may be called upon in a wide range of capacities: to design instruments, devices and software, to bring together knowledge from many technical sources to develop new procedures, or to conduct research needed to solve clinical problems.

 In this field there is continual change and creation of new areas due to rapid advancement in technology.
 However, some of the well-established areas within the field are: bioinstrumentation, biomaterials, biomechanics, cellular, tissue and genetic engineering, clinical engineering, medical imaging, orthopaedic surgery, rehabilitation engineering, and systems physiology.
 Biomedical engineers are employed in universities, industry, hospitals, and research facilities of educational and medical institutions.
-For advice on roles in university research please consult the Academia Career Briefing.
+For advice on roles in university research please consult our information on Academic careers.

 Engineers are involved in almost every aspect of the oil and gas industry – from exploration (reservoir engineer, field engineer) through production (petroleum engineer, well engineer) to refining (process engineer, manufacturing engineer, chemical engineer), as well as research and development (R&D) roles for chemical engineers engaged in developing new technologies.

-How the Energy Industry Works (available at the Careers Service, or back issues online at http://www.energy-future.com/) is a very useful overview.
-Decline in UK oil and gas production, and the current focus on climate change, is placing increasing importance on reducing carbon emissions and finding new energy source.
+How the Energy Industry Works – available at the Careers Service, or back issues online at Energy Future – is a very useful overview.
+Decline in UK oil and gas production and the current focus on climate change are placing increasing importance on reducing carbon emissions and finding new energy sources.
 Jobs for new graduates in renewables are hard to come by in traditional oil companies, but there are roles in utilities companies (e.g. E.ON and Scottish Power) and in smaller, more specialist organisations for engineers, particularly in control and systems engineering, electronics and mechanical engineering.
 Some of the major graduate employers in the nuclear industry include British Energy, Sellafield Ltd and Magnox Electric.

 - Electrical Engineer